Dno can be installed by downloading and unpacking a release tarball or by cloning from github.

 ~$ sudo su -

 Now you have a root shell.
-You can do absolutely anything at this point, with virtually no audit trail, and you should be very concerned.
+You can do absolutely anything at this point (though it may be audited), and you should be very concerned.
 Sudo was designed to allow non-root users to perform specific privileged tasks.
 In this mode of use it makes a lot of sense and poses little risk.
 Having sudo allow anything should be regarded as poor security practice.